rebroad/breezy-desktop/README.md

   * If you installed *via the setup script* run the following: `~/.local/bin/breezy_gnome_uninstall`
   * If you installed via `yay` run the following: `pacman -R breezy-desktop-gnome-git`, you may also want to uninstall the base driver with `pacman -R xr-driver-breezy-gnome-git`
 * For **Breezy Vulkan** run the following: `~/.local/bin/breezy_vulkan_uninstall`.
 This won't uninstall the base driver package, follow the instructions at the end of the uninstallation to do this manually.

-## Data Privacy Notice

-Your right to privacy and the protection of your personal data are baked into every decision around how your personal data is collected, handled and stored.
-Your personal data will never be shared, sold, or distributed in any form.

-### Data Collected

-In order to provide you with Supporter Tier features, this application and its backend services have to collect the following pieces of personal information:

-* Your email address is sent to this application's backend server from either the payment vendor (Ko-fi) or from your device (at your request).
-Your email address may be used immediately upon receipt in its unaltered form to send you a transactional email, but it is then hashed prior to storage.
-The unaltered form of your email address is never stored and can no longer be referenced.
-The hashed value is stored for later reference.
-  * Other personal data may be sent from the payment vendor, but is never utilized nor stored.
-* Your device's MAC address is hashed on your device.
-It never leaves your device in its original, unaltered form.
-The hashed value is sent to this application's backend server and stored for later reference, and -- up to version 0.8.7 -- to Google Analytics.

-Hashing functions are a one-way process that serve to anonymize your personal data by irreversibly changing them.
-Once hashed, they can never be unhashed or traced back to their original values.

-### Contact

-For inquires about data privacy or any related concerns, please contact:

-Wayne Heaney - **wayne@xronlinux.com**